-On the W-2 or 1099-NEC, the compensation income for the shares sold is combined with your wages and other compensation in the year of purchase and/or sale.
+On Form W-2 or 1099-NEC, the compensation income for the shares sold is combined with your wages and other compensation in the year of purchase and/or sale.

 Because it may be difficult to determine how much of the income in Box 1 of Form W-2 is attributable to the stock you sold, your employer may have given you a separate statement detailing this information or may have listed this income separately for you in Box 14.
-This information can also be found in the Stock Plan Transactions Supplement under "Adjustment Amount (Ordinary Income)."
 If you engaged in more than one transaction during the year, you would need to know this amount for each separate transaction.
 Tax software may ask for "Compensation income" or "Ordinary income."